UriahNegbi/ballSim/README.md

 "Hey everyone!
-Welcome back to [Your Channel Name]!
+Welcome back to gamechange!
 In today's video, I'm going to show you how to create a cool bouncing ball animation using p5.js.
 This project is perfect for beginners and will help you understand the basics of animation and collision detection in JavaScript.
 So, let's get started!"

 ---